alpha-convert/academic-site/_pages/about.md

 layout: about
 permalink: /
 title: <strong>Joseph Cutler</strong>
-description: Undergraduate in CS and Math Student at <a href="http://wesleyan.edu/">Wesleyan University</a>
+description: Undergraduate in CS and Math at <a href="http://wesleyan.edu/">Wesleyan University</a>

 profile:
   align: right